PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: General Convergence Results

 \end{corollary}

-Now, we provide a parameter setting that leads to the optimal convergence result of our main theorem for nonconvex online problem \eqref{prob:online}, which corresponds to the 13th row of Table \ref{table:nonconvex}. \begin{corollary}[Optimal result for nonconvex online problem \eqref{prob:online}] Suppose that Assumptions \ref{asp:bv} and \ref{asp:smooth} hold.
-Choose the stepsize $\eta \leq \frac{1}{L(1+\sqrt{b}/b')}$, minibatch size $b=\min \{\lceil \frac{2\sigma^2}{\epsilon^2} \rceil, n\}$, secondary minibatch size $b'\leq \sqrt{b}$ and probability $p=\frac{b'}{b+b'}$.
+Now, we provide a parameter setting that leads to the optimal convergence result of our main theorem for nonconvex online problem \eqref{prob:online}, which corresponds to the 14th row of Table \ref{table:nonconvex}.
+Similarly, a fixed $p_t$ is enough for \page to obtain the optimal convergence result in this online case. \begin{corollary}[Optimal result for problem \eqref{prob:online}] Suppose that Assumptions \ref{asp:bv} and \ref{asp:smooth} hold.
+Choose the stepsize $\eta \leq \frac{1}{L(1+\sqrt{b}/b')}$, minibatch size $b=\min \{\lceil \frac{2\sigma^2}{\epsilon^2} \rceil, n\}$, secondary minibatch size $b'\leq \sqrt{b}$ and probability $p_t\equiv \frac{b'}{b+b'}$.
 Then the number of iterations performed by \page sufficient to find an $\epsilon$-approximate solution of nonconvex online problem \eqref{prob:online} can be bounded by $T = \frac{4\fgap L}{\epsilon^2} ( 1+ \frac{\sqrt{b}}{b'}) +\frac{b+b'}{b'}.$ Moreover, the number of stochastic gradient computations (i.e., gradient complexity) is

 \end{corollary}

 Before we provide our lower bound, we first recall the lower bound established by \citet{arjevani2019lower}.